-Hydro One meets its short-term liquidity requirements in part through the issuance of commercial paper under its Commercial Paper Program which has a maximum authorized amount of \$1.5 billion.
+Hydro One meets its short-term liquidity requirements in part through the issuance of commercial paper under Hydro One Inc.'s Commercial Paper Program which has a maximum authorized amount of \$1.5 billion.
 These short-term notes are denominated in Canadian dollars with varying maturities up to 365 days.
-The Commercial Paper Program is supported by Hydro One's committed revolving credit facilities totalling \$2.3 billion (Operating Credit Facilities).
+The Commercial Paper Program is supported by Hydro One Inc.'s committed revolving credit facilities totalling \$2.3 billion.